Promptus-Imperii/Promptus-Imperii.github.io/readme.md

 - `serverURL` in config/params.toml
 - `URL` in assets/js/submit.js and assets/js/email.js

-Tip: use `http://www.randomiban.com/?country=Netherlands` to test with IBAN numbers
+Tip: use `http://www.randomiban.com/?country=Netherlands` to test with IBAN numbers.

 **Make sure to not commit these changes!**

+## Maintainance

+### Frontend
+- `npm update` and test the website.
+TODO: Migrate to masonary layout when it is stable.

+### Backend
+- `go get -u -all` and test the endpoint by submitting a form with the frontend.

+### Both
+Check every once in a while if the dependencies are still maintained and switch to updated ones where possible (especially with the backend).

 ## Adding new activity posts
 - Adding a new activity happens in two folders: [content/nl/activities](content/nl/activities) and [assets/images/activities](assets/images/activities).